MeRupamGanguly/interview-preparation/Golang.md

 }
 ```

 ` panic("outer panic") ` This initiates stack unwinding.
 Go starts looking for a defer function to run.
 The deferred function runs. `recover()` is called.
 This catches the `"outer panic"` — it stops the unwinding process.
 At this point, outer panic is suppressed, and the program is safe again. `panic("panic in defer")` is then called.
 A new panic is initiated during the defer execution.
 The program crashes again with the new panic "`panic in defer"`.
-If you run this code in main(), we will see `panic: panic in defer`
+If we run this code in main(), we will see `panic: panic in defer`

 # Interface